luna/luna-rfcs/text/0000-runtime-design.md

   That means both NUMA systems and GPU-based compute.
 This is not a suggestion that Luna itself can execute on GPUs, but there should be native support in the RTS for efficiency in Data Science analysis use-cases.
+- The runtime should be based on a green-threads model for handling execution of asynchronous code.
+This should work regardless of whether it is executing on a SMP system or not.

 #### Design Considerations for Dealing with Parallelism